AttilaAKINCI/RecipeList/README.md

 Listing page has a list insfrastructure so as to display recipes.
 The data have been fetched via contentful api.
 Considering to network delay, list loading animation has been provided by facebook shimmer library.

-Data is evaluated with single source of thruth strategy.
-It means that the data which is fetched from internet (this case from ContentFul API), is stored in ROOM databases on the phone.
-During listing fused data is used for listing.
+Data is fetched from internet (this case from ContentFul API) and is shown in UI and also it is stored in ROOM databases on the phone.
 Listing rows shows recipe image and recipe name on the list.

+In case of network error, data will be fetched from ROOM DB in order to ensure a offline usage for better user experience

 Click action of each row navigates user to detail page of these recipes with view transion animation.